 But, I dare suggest I know WAY more than the reporters, politicians, and activists who have never so much as handled a firearm.
 Yet, they’re the ones with the “credibility” and who hold sway with the general public.
 It’s hard for me to compete with that.
 I’ll try anyway.

 Here we go… again.

 The AR-15 is NOT a special rifle.
 There is literally nothing unique about it, as it pertains to function.
-A shooter cannot do anything with an AR-15 that he can’t do with virtually any other centerfire semi-auto rifle.
+A shooter cannot do anything with an AR-15 that he can’t do with virtually any other centerfire semi-auto rifle, including the rifles made out of wood and blued steel.
 Some facts about the AR-15 (despite the persistent contrary claims in the media):

 - It has NEVER been issued to any military service.
 It is NOT a military rifle.
 No matter how many times it’s called a “military weapon” by the press… it’s not.
 It never has been and never will be.
 IT’S. JUST.
 NOT.